acend/container-basics-training/content/en/docs/02/_index.md

 * An image is a collection of files + some metadata (or in technical terms: those files form the root filesystem of a container)
 * Images are made of layers, conceptually stacked on top of each other
-* Each layer can add, change, and remove files
+* Each layer can add, change or remove files
 * Images can share layers to optimize disk usage, transfer times and memory use
-* You build these images using Dockerfiles (in later Labs).
+* You build these images using Dockerfiles (in later labs)
-* Images are immutable, you cannot change them after creation.
+* Images are immutable, you cannot change them after creation
 {{% /details %}}

 {{% details title="🤔 What's the difference between a container and an image?" %}}